JacKeTUs/linux-steering-wheels/README.md

 Ranks are totally subjective.

-### Native

-Device works perfectly out-of-the-box, no need to build/install any custom drivers.

-Device gets 'Native' rank if device manufacturer uses known protocol (like PIDFF) and device could be initialized with native pidff driver, or wrote driver for Linux (like hidpp).

 ### Platinum

-FFB on a device works perfectly with custom driver, was tested by many users, every FFB effect implemented.
+Works fully with the recommended driver with extensive testing.
+Most common FFB effects implemented.

 ### Gold

-Works with custom driver, without major bugs.
-May be not tested with many users/in all scenarios.
+Works fully but it's less tested and there might be some minor issues.
+Most common FFB effects implemented.

 ### Silver

-Works with custom driver, may be not all FFB effects implemented.
-May be not tested with many users/in all scenarios.
-May be some caveats or bugs, refer to driver repo for information.
+Works almost fully.
+Some FFB effects might be missing or some other significant issues which might be important in some cases.
+Workarounds could be available.

 ### Bronze

-Basic FFB effects (like ConstantForce and Damper) works.
-Experimental support.
-Needs further testing.
-May be bugs, clipping, or memory leaks.
-Refer to driver repo for information.
+Major bugs or missing FFB effects which limit its use.
+It might be enough in some cases but it's far from fully working.

 ### Broken

-FFB doesn't work at all.
-Device uses proprietary protocol, not yet reverse-engineered
+The device might be recognized as a gamepad/joystick but there's no FFB.

 ### Not tested

 Device not tested at all.
-FFB protocol unknown.
 May be working, may be not.
 Contributions welcome!

 ## Table of compatibility